This article contains affiliate links.

-Editor’s note: This post was first published in 2014 and has ben recently updated to reflect our stay at &Beyond Sossusvlei Desert Lodge
+Editor’s note: This post was first published in 2014 and was updated in 2016 to reflect our stay at &Beyond Sossusvlei Desert Lodge

 Dark Sky Reserves are officially awarded areas where night visibility and light pollution are perfect for that star gazing experience.

 There are only 3 Gold Rated Dark Sky Reserves in the world, two of which are in the Southern Hemisphere in Namibia and New Zealand and one in the Northern Hemisphere in Ireland.